 Rather than rushing to get your review over and done with as quickly as possible, make the most of your appraisal by seeing them as the opportunity to discuss your performance and highlight what you have been able to accomplish in the past year.

-“Appraisals are a perfect opportunity to discuss your future plans, potential opportunities for personal growth and your career development” says Özlem Simsek, Director of Walters People Belgium.
+“Appraisals are a perfect opportunity to discuss your future plans, potential opportunities for personal growth and your career development” says Özlem Simsek, Managing Director of Walters People Belgium.

 Here are 3 suggestions on how you can get the most out of your performance review and show how truly valuable you are to your manager.